raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_11.md

 --- collapse ---
 ---
-title: Show the distance to places
+title: Show the distance to litter bins
 ---

-+ At the moment, you get rid of all places that are further than 5km, but the user can’t see the distance to an individual place.
-How about adding another Label to the list containing the distance to that place!
++ At the moment, you get rid of all litter bins that are further than 5km, but the user can’t see the distance to an individual bin.
+How about adding another Label to the list containing the distance to that bin!

 --- /collapse ---